Council of the Hispanidad: History

 A law dated 2 November 1940, published in the Boletín Oficial del Estado on 7 November, gave birth to the organ.
-The text, that put Spain as the "spiritual axis of the hispanic world, with title of preeminency in regards to the universal concerns", made a passing mention in the articles to the possibility, unattainable in the short term, of a some kind of political union (Art. #2), a feature characteristic of the falangist ideology.
+The text, that put Spain as the "spiritual axis of the hispanic world, with title of preeminency in regards to the universal concerns", made a passing mention in the articles to the possibility, unattainable in the short term, of some kind of political union (Art. #2), a feature characteristic of the falangist ideology.
 Two months later, the composition of the Council was decided and, in April 1941, the bylaw of the organization was passed.
 These later regulations also attenuated the imperialist whims present at the Law.
 The membership included public officials, military personnel, falangist leaders, religious figures and right-wing intellectuals, amounting for 74 councillors.
 (Note: The correspondent order in the Boletín Oficial del Estado established as default members the officiales holding the following offices: minister of Foreign Affairs, Director of the Archivo de Indias, the National Felegate of the Exterior Service of de F.E.T. y de las J.O.N.S (then Felipe Ximénez de Sandoval, double appointment), the Subsecretary of Foreign Affairs (then Juan Peche y Cabeza de Vaca), the Chief of the Section of Cultural Relations of the Ministry of Foreign Affairs (then the marquis of Auñón), the Subsecretary of Press and Propaganda (then Antonio Tovar, double appointment), Subsecretary of Commerce, Secretary-General of the Ministry of the Navy, the Director General of Maritime Communications, the National Delegate of the Feminine Section of Falange Española Tradicionalista y de las JONS (then Pilar Primo de Rivera, double appointment), the National Delegate of the Frente de las Juventudes (then Sancho Dávila y Fernández de Celis), the President of the Institute of Political Studies (then Alfonso García Valdecasas), the National Delegate of Press and Propaganda of FET y de las JONS (then Ramón Serrano Suñer), the Spanish ambassadors to Argentina, Cuba, Chile, Mexico and Peru, the consul general in the Philippines (then José Castaño), the Prior of the Convent of Dominicans of San Esteban in Salamanca, and the Prior of the Convent of La Rábida.